Phase transitions in time complexity of Brownian circuits: Setup and Computational Cost of Brownian Circuits

 \subsection{Logic Gate and CJoin Gate}

-A Brownian circuit\cite{bennett_thermodynamics_1982, peper_brownian_2013} is a computation model constructed using Brownian particles, pathways (referred to as ``wires''), and gates.
+A Brownian circuit \cite{bennett_thermodynamics_1982, peper_brownian_2013} is a computation model constructed using Brownian particles, pathways (referred to as ``wires''), and gates.
 Brownian particles move along these wires, transitioning from one gate to others along the wires.
-Gates control these transitions by switching the connections between wires on or off.
-As in conventional computational circuits, a Brownian circuit is designed to implement a logic mapping from inputs to corresponding outputs.
+The gates control these transitions by switching the connections between the wires on or off.
+As in conventional computational circuits, a Brownian circuit is designed to implement logic mapping from inputs to the corresponding outputs.
 Logic states are represented by the positions of multiple Brownian particles in the circuit.
-Gates define transitions between these states by enabling particles to move from one state to another along the pathways.
-Since Brownian particles exhibit random motion due to thermal fluctuations, active control of the particles themselves is not necessary.
-Instead, the circuit's logical operations are realized through the careful design of wires and gates.
+Gates define the transitions between these states by enabling particles to move from one state to another along the pathways.
+Because Brownian particles exhibit random motion owing to thermal fluctuations, active control of the particles is not necessary.
+Instead, the logical operations of the circuit are realized through the careful design of wires and gates.

-We use the Conservative Join (CJoin) gate as its primary component \cite{peper_brownian_2013,lee_brownian_2016}.
-The CJoin gate consists of two pairs of wires, as shown in Fig.~\ref{fig:CJoin's_two_states}.
-The gate has four wires -- two inputs and two outputs -- grouped into two pairs.
-A transition occurs when two particles simultaneously occupy one pair of wires, causing them to move to the other pair.
+In this study, we use the Conservative Join (CJoin) gate as the primary component of our Brownian circuits~\cite{peper_brownian_2013,lee_brownian_2016}.
+The CJoin gate comprises of two pairs of wires, as shown in Fig.~\ref{fig:CJoin's_two_states}.
+The gate has four wires with two inputs and two outputs, grouped into two pairs.
+A transition occurs when two particles simultaneously occupy one pair of wires, causing them to move toward the other pair.
 To build a Brownian circuit, CJoin gates are interconnected via branching wires, allowing particles on a wire to interact with multiple connected gates.
-Since each gate's transition depends only on the presence of two particles in the corresponding wire pair, wire bifurcations do not interfere with logical operations.
-Even when gates and wires are entirely functional, certain factors may interfere with circuit operations.
-For example, multiple particles may occupy a single wire, or a gate could become inoperative due to improper input.
-These issues can be avoided through properly designing the Brownian circuit, as discussed later in Sec.~\ref{sec:design_BC}.
+Because each gate's transition depends only on the presence of two particles in the corresponding wire pair, the wire bifurcations do not interfere with logical operations.
+Even when the gates and wires are entirely functional, certain factors may interfere with circuit operations.
+For example, multiple particles may occupy a single wire, or a gate could become inoperative owing to improper input.
+These problems can be avoided by appropriately designing the Brownian circuit, as discussed in Sec.~\ref{sec:design_BC}.